 BepiColombo: Mission to planet Mercury

-The BepiColombo Mission to planet Mercury is a joint project between the European Space Agency ESA and the Japanese counterpart JAXA to be launched in October 2018 and orbiting Mercury from end of 2025 onwards.
+The BepiColombo Mission to planet Mercury is a joint project between the European Space Agency ESA and the Japanese counterpart JAXA, launched in October 2018 and orbiting Mercury from end of 2025 onwards.
 The project named after Guiseppe (Bepi) Colombo consists of two spacecraft:

 - the Mercury Planetary Orbiter (MPO) provided by ESA and